 Fruit waste: (Non-Citrus) apples, grapes, bananas, plums, peaches, pumpkin, etc.

 Vegetable waste: carrots, lettuce, beans, peas, limited amounts of potatoes, leaf vegetables, etc.

-Agricultural Lime Powder (Calcium Carbonate): for grit to digest food, if you use eggshells you may not need to use lime
+Agricultural Lime Powder (Calcium Carbonate): if you use eggshells you may not need to use lime

 Egg shells: be sure to crush them up to make a fine powder and use sparingly (eggshells provide grit and lime)

 Fine sand: add just a little bit to their good to provide grit for their gizzards.
 Play Sand works well here.

 Coffee grounds (filters too): an excellent worm food - use sparingly

 Tree leaves: (no exotic tree leaves), common species shredded or composted